The Wolf of Zhongshan: Synopsis

 The first elder they present their argument to is an old withering apricot tree.
 The tree relates its own experience to the two on how when it was young, children used to pick its fruits from its branches and the tree would tell them to eat their fill.
 Now it was about to be chopped down to provide firewood.
 The tree sides with the wolf.
 The wolf is very pleased.

 The second elder they present their argument to was an elderly water buffalo.
 The buffalo tells its story of how it served its masters for many years dutifully providing him with milk and plowing his fields.
-Now his master wants to butcher it so he can eat his meat.
+Now his master wants to butcher it so he can eat its meat.
 The buffalo too sides with the wolf.
 The wolf grins and feels even more justified in his request to eat the scholar.
 Mr. Dongguo reminds the wolf that they have one more elder to seek out.

 The last elder they present their argument to is an elderly farmer.
 The farmer is sceptical and doesn't believe that the wolf can fit into the bag.
 To illustrate its point, the wolf crawls back into the bag and right away the old farmer ties up the bag and starts to beat the wolf with his hoe.
 The farmer bashes the wolf to an inch of his life then unties the bag and drags his dying wolf out of the bag.

 Seeing the pitiful wolf the scholar thinks that the old farmer was too cruel but just then a weeping woman comes running towards them.
 She points to the wolf and tells Mr. Dongguo and the farmer how it dragged off her little boy.
 Mr Dongguo now no longer pities the wolf.
-He picked up the hoe and strikes the final blow to the wolf's head.
+He picks up the hoe and strikes the final blow to the wolf's head.